Remote Work Cybersecurity: 11 Policies Every Canadian Business Needs

 • Authentication requirements: MFA is mandatory for all systems.
 Password managers should be used.
 Password reuse is prohibited.

-• Consequences: Policy is only effective if enforced.
+• Consequences: Policy is only effective if it’s enforced.
 Consequences for violations should be clear and consistently applied.

 Policies are only effective if employees understand them and if IT enforces them.
 Regular communication, training, and occasional surprise audits maintain compliance.